This post originally published on March 17, 2014. We’ve updated it here with the latest information, images, and resources.

 Thankfully, I discovered lists.

-My greatest value from lists is that I see the most important, original content from select groups of people.
-There are no retweets (unless someone does one manually).
-There is no sponsored content.
-In many ways, it is a minimalist’s Twitter.
+My greatest value from lists is that I see the most important, original content from select groups of people, free from sponsored content.
+In some ways, it is a minimalist’s Twitter.

-Those of you who are longtime Twitter users might not be able to handle this volume of responses, but for us newbies?
+Those who are longtime Twitter users with big followings might not be able to handle this volume of responses, but for us newbies?
 Responding to anyone and anything is a huge part of being engaged in Twitter and growing your connections.

 When someone retweets you, mentions you in a tweet, or favorites one of your tweets, they are seeking a connection with you.
 From a certain perspective, this is a truly humbling event.
 Someone has valued you and your profile enough that they want to connect.
 It’s kind of an honor.